Mario Menezes: Career

 Menezes made his debut as a professional tiatrist in 1982.
 He was part of Rosario Rodrigues' troupe and was a long time member of Prince Jacob's troupe before starting out as an independent director and forming his own troupe "Menezes Theatre" in 2001.
 Menezes has also acted in tiatrs by directors like Roseferns, Comedian Agostinho, Jose Rod, Pascoal Rodrigues, Patrick Dourado, Ligorio Fernandes and Menino De Bandar.
 Menezes staged tiatrs in India as well as in other countries including the United Kingdom and Gulf nations like Kuwait.
 In 2018, he produced a tiatr with 25 children cast of leading tiatrists in Goa acting in it.
 Menezes prior to his death had directed nearly 50 tiatrs and performed in about 10,000 shows during his career.

+Personal life

+Mario Piedade Menezes was born on 29 May 1960 in Chinchinim, Goa, which was then part of Portuguese India during the Portuguese Empire (now in India), to Leopoldino and Esmeralda Menezes.
+He was married to Epiphania Menezes.Together, they had two daughters, Rioma and Riosha.

 Awards and honours

 Menezes won the 2014 Dalgado Konknni Akademi Annual Dalgado Cultural Award for his contribution to the development of Konkani in the Roman script.
 He has also been honoured as the Best Actor (1981), Best Director and Best Performance (1992), "Goa Bandh" and Best Duo with Lawry Travasso in 2002 at Kala Academy Tiatr Festival.